 There are also rumours that Burke and Hare would commit murder and store bodies within the chambers of the South Bridge vaults before selling them to Dr. Knox.

 In total, Burke and Hare murdered 16 people before being arrested.
-17 bodies were sold to Dr. Knox, but the first death was as a result of natural causes.
+17 bodies were sold to Dr. Knox, but the first death resulted from natural causes.

 Hare testified against Burke and was granted immunity for the murders.
 Burke, however, was charged with the murders and hanged for his crimes.
 His body ended up being dissected at the University of Edinburgh.